 Further, SmarterBroadband recently informed the USDA that it had completed construction on its RUS BIP project, which includes in its boundaries the proposed Bright Fiber Project area.
 While SmarterBroadband has not yet submitted its completion report, it is clear given its requirement for customers to incur the cost of extending availability of service that it has the same limitations as other fixed wireless services.
-Nevertheless, should that report declare ubiquitous availability within the project area it would result in an impression that this Bright Fiber grant resolution would result in double funding, albeit by different state and federal government agencies.

-utility, such as those under Public Utilities code Section § 851.
+Because it holds a Certification of Public Convenience and Necessity (CPCN) from the CPUC to provide telecommunications services, Bright Fiber is required to fulfil all relevant obligations of a public utility, such as those under Public Utilities code Section § 851.
 That provision prohibits a public utility from selling, leasing, assigning, mortgaging, or otherwise disposing any part of its plant, system, or other property necessary or useful in the performance of its duties to the public without having secured an order from the Commission authorizing it to do so.
 Accordingly, if Bright Fiber pursues a sale of assets funded in part by CASF dollars, it must seek CPUC approval before any deal for those assets can close.